mgmax/sammelbestellung/README.md

 A python script for accounting group orders.
 Order together and save shipping costs!

 <h2>Usage</h2>
-- Collect order in a standardized text format (see example.txt)
+- Collect order in a standardized text format (see example.txt and example2.txt)
 - Run python sammelbestellung.py your-order.txt
 - The script generates:
  - files for importing the total basket